-If you are an older driver (between 27 and 62) you may see a smaller increase than a younger driver, who is viewed as a higher risk driver or a much older driver, who is also seen as a higher risk do to reduced reflexes.
+If you are an older driver (between 27 and 62) you may see a smaller increase than a younger driver, who is viewed as a higher risk driver or a much older driver, who is also seen as a higher risk due to reduced reflexes.

 How to Avoid Getting an Increase on Your Rates

 Many states offer you a couple of options in order to prevent points from being assigned to your driver’s license, which in turn prevents your auto insurance from increasing.
 The most common option is to take a defensive driving course.

-If you opt to take the driving course and you don’t have multiple speeding offences, then many states will allow the course (that you pay for) to eliminate any points that would be assigned to your driver’s license.
+If you opt to take the driving course and you don’t have multiple speeding offences, many states will allow the course (that you pay for) to eliminate any points that would be assigned to your driver’s license.

 If you weren’t speeding and you received a ticket, then contesting the ticket in court will typically yield good results for you (i.e. the ticket is thrown out).
 Many states do not assign points if the ticket is for five to ten miles over the speed limit (check your state’s laws).

 Paying the Consequences

 The best thing that you can do for yourself is to drive within the confines of the law and drive carefully so that you can avoid facing a ticket at all.

-If you do get at ticket and you find your rates increase, it might be time for you to consider another insurance carrier.
-Here is the bottom line; you are not required to stay with the same insurance carrier, even if you are in the middle of your current policy.
+If you do get a ticket and you find your rates increase, it might be time for you to consider another insurance carrier.
+Here is the bottom line: you are not required to stay with the same insurance carrier, even if you are in the middle of your current policy.

-If you find your insurance going up for speeding, finding new car insurance is easy and by using our free quote tool, which is conveniently located at the top of the page, you can compare rates right now with no obligation to make a purchase.
+If you find your insurance going up for speeding, finding new car insurance is easy.
+By using our free quote tool, which is conveniently located at the top of the page, you can compare rates right now with no obligation to make a purchase.